TheLastBilly/dvd_rip/README.md

 responsible for any problems cuased by using rip_dvd in any sort of unlawful activities.

 ## Requirements
+You'll need to install the following programs before using this script.

 * make
 * gcc
 * dvdbackup

-You can install them in Ubuntu based systems with the following command
+In Ubuntu based systems you can do so with the following command

 ```
 sudo apt install make gcc dvdbackup